 These events are FREE and open to the public with paid options for CEU-qualified programs with certificates of attendance.

 What are the top interventions that can be applied to historic buildings?
-Case examples drawn from several innovative Design Award nominations will illustrate lessons learned and issues encountered for projects that involved geothermal, solar, lighting, and other energy and sustainability upgrades.
+Case examples drawn from several innovative Design Award nominations will illustrate lessons learned and issues encountered for projects that involved geothermal, lighting, seismic and related upgrades to historic buildings.